ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

     An example of PoP input to compute 'client_cred_verify' using CBOR encoding is given in {{fig-client-cred-input}}.

-    A common type of PoP evidence is a signature, that the Client computes by using its own private key, whose corresponding public key is specified in the 'client_cred' parameter.
+    A possible type of PoP evidence is a signature, that the Client computes by using its own private key, whose corresponding public key is specified in the 'client_cred' parameter.
 Application profiles of this specification MUST specify the exact approaches used to compute the PoP evidence to include in 'client_cred_verify', and MUST specify which of those approaches is used in which case (REQ20a).

     If the token was not posted (e.g. if it is used directly to validate TLS instead), it is REQUIRED of the specific profile to define how the challenge N_S is generated (REQ20).